nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * **You want to obtain a list of your tasks that fall under some category** <br>

-  > Some tasks might have overlapping words / phrases in their task names.
+  > Some tasks might have overlapping words / phrases in their names.

   E.g. **Finding the tasks that contain the word _buy_** <br>
   You are going to the mall and wish to clear some items on your grocery list.